sventantau/enigstore/README.md

 * For each gpg encrypted message that is found, it inserts a decrypted version of that message below the original one.

-There is no support for netsted mails yet.
+There is no support for nested mails yet.
 Please send a test case or money.

-There is no support for encrypted attachements.
+There is no support for encrypted attachments.
 They aren't searchable anyway..